Memorial Bridge (Portsmouth, New Hampshire)

 The World War I Memorial Bridge is a vertical-lift bridge that carries U.S. Route 1 across the Piscataqua River between Portsmouth, New Hampshire, and Badger's Island in Kittery, Maine, United States.
 The current bridge was opened in 2013, replacing a bridge of similar design that existed from 1923 to 2012.
 A large overhead plaque carried over from the original reads "Memorial to the Sailors and Soldiers of New Hampshire who gave their lives in the World War 1917–1919."

 The lift span can be fully opened to allow large commercial vessels to pass.
-During summer, the lift section remains partially elevated every half-hour between 7 a.m. and 7 p.m. for about 15 minutes.
+During summer, the lift section remains partially elevated every half-hour between 7 a.m. and 7 p.m.
 This allows smaller commercial and recreational boat traffic.
 The bridge is currently the only one of the three Piscataqua River bridges with provisions for pedestrians.
 New Hampshire and Maine designated the bridge as part of their State Bicycle Routes, and the bridge is part of the proposed East Coast Greenway.

+History

 Original bridge

 Constructed between 1920 and 1923, the original Memorial Bridge was the first without toll to span the Piscataqua between Portsmouth and Kittery.
 The bridge was constructed as a joint venture between the states of Maine and New Hampshire and the federal government, and dedicated as a World War I memorial.

-Originally, the road over the bridge was part of New England Interstate Route 1, also known as the Atlantic Highway.
-When the New England routes were superseded by the United States Numbered Highways in 1926 it was redesignated as US 1.
-It was additionally designated as US Bicycle Route 1 in May, 2011 as part the first major expansion of the United States Bicycle Route System since its creation in the 1980s.
+The bridge opened in August 1923.